Brown Rice Jambalaya with Shrimp, Chicken Sausage and Bell Peppers

 I was very excited to make this jambalaya for our last group meal, but then something unforgivable happened.
 Everyone bailed.
 The group text was alight with excuses and apologies on Sunday afternoon, which I grudgingly accepted, responding, “Don’t worry!!
 I’m just going to write about how terrible you all are on my blog since I had such a nice meal planned.”
 Clearly, that was not an empty threat.

-Not only is this jambalaya unbelievably dank, it’s also surprisingly healthy.
+Not only is this jambalaya unbelievably delicious, it’s also surprisingly healthy.
 The whole grain brown rice is high in fiber and anti-oxidants, and it’s rich in manganese, which helps the body synthesize fats and benefits your nervous system.
 The bell peppers in this recipe are full of Vitamin C, E, and B6, and contain several anti-inflammatory and anti-oxidant rich phytochemicals, and the shrimp and chicken sausage pack a sizable protein punch with very little fat.
-Plus, cayenne pepper apparently speeds up your metabolism, so this jambalaya may actually make you thinner.
-(Magic!)
 And yes, it’s 100% Dude Diet approved.

 I’m sure many of you are looking at this jambalaya and thinking, “Wow, that looks fancy, Serena.
 I’m not sure I can make that.”
 First of all, thank you.
 It is fancy.
 However, you can most definitely make this recipe, which is neither difficult nor time-consuming in the slightest.
 In fact, Brown Rice Jambalaya with Shrimp, Chicken Sausage and Bell Peppers is the ultimate one-pot wonder.
 Yes, you’ll have to spend 7-10 minutes dicing a few things, but after that (ridiculously easy) grunt work, the rest is gravy.
 You do a couple minutes of sautéing the sausage and vegetables before adding the spices, brown rice and stock, and then you just throw the lid on and let the jambalaya chillax on the stove for 50 minutes.
 Stir in the shrimp right at the end, and five minutes later you’re ready to serve your feast.
 Idiot-proof, right?
 Right.